tailhook/vagga/examples/laravel_alpine/README.rst

         }
     }

-And finally create the views for our controller:
+Create the views for our controller:

 .. code-block:: html